MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 The data in the test database is stored in the format of the [OMOP Common Data Model](https://ohdsi.github.io/TheBookOfOhdsi/CommonDataModel.html), an open source database schema for observational healthcare data.
-In this tutorial, we will only use a small fragment of the Common Data Model.
+In this guide, we will only use a small fragment of the Common Data Model.

 ![Fragment of the OMOP Common Data Model](omop-common-data-model.drawio.svg)